danielsaidi/StoreKitPlus/README.md

 ## Getting started

-The StoreKitPlus online documentation has a [getting-started guide][Getting-Started] that will help you get started with StoreKitPlus.
+The StoreKitPlus online documentation has a [getting-started guide][Getting-Started] that will help you get started with the library.